Orlando Autobody Repair Technology Schools

 Automotive Collision Technology Technician Career Certificate

 This program prepares students for employment as automotive body technicians, paint and body helpers, automotive refinishers, auto collision estimators and automobile body repairers.
 The required 1,400 hours is divided into the following segments: automotive collision repair and refinishing helper/assistant, automotive collisions refinishing technician, non-structural damage repair technician, damage analysis estimating, automotive collision welding, cutting and joining and structural damage repair technician.
 In addition to being certified by the National Institute for Automotive Service Excellence (ASE), this program is approved by both the National Automotive Technical Education Foundation (NATEF) and I-CAR.
 This program qualifies students for I-CAR and ASE certifications.
-Possible ASE certifications include electrical and mechanical components, structural analysis and repair, non-structural analysis and repair, and collision repair and refinishing technician.
+Possible ASE certifications include electrical and mechanical components, structural analysis and repair, non-structural analysis and repair and collision repair and refinishing technician.

-Completion of this program earns students 5 occupational completion points (OCP).
+Completion of this program earns students five occupational completion points (OCP).
 When a program is made up of two or more occupational completion points, this means that the program as a whole will get students to an advanced-level career, but it's segmented so students first learn the necessary skills for one or more lower-level careers.
 Then, if they have finished one of the lower-level occupational completion points, they can leave school and start work in the lower-level career, without finishing the whole program.

 Lake Technical College

-Lake Technical School is a training institution that offers 2 campuses and more than 30 career-technical certificate programs.
+Lake Technical College is a training institution that offers two campuses and more than 28 career-technical certificate programs.
 In addition to an automotive collision repair and refinishing program, the school also offers a 2-part automotive service technology program and a 2-part medium and heavy-duty truck and bus technician program.

 Automotive Collision Repair and Refinishing Certificate of Completion